IATI/IATI-Extra-Documentation/en/activities-standard/overview/activity-file.rst

 Considerations
 --------------
-When producing the *activity file*  using the **IATI activity standard** the following should be considered:
+When using the **IATI activity standard** to produce an *iati-identifier*, the following should be considered:

 * An IATI publisher should publish at least one activity file.